TitanPlayz100/pseudohuman/README.md

 - [x] allow for multiple games to run at once

 # Changelog
+## 28/3
+- made usernames case insensitive, can still use capitals in name for display
+- fixed not switching roles every match
+- vercel speed insights and analytics

 ## 27/3
 - redesigned entire backend to be better organised
 - changed database providers to supabase as it is much faster and free